oiraqi/xcommerce-standalone-c/README.md

-# XCommerce Standalone - C
+# Telecommerce Application

+## Overview
-This is the telecommerce application, developed in C programming language.
+Welcome to the Telecommerce Application, developed in C programming language.
 It is used by a call center operator on behalf of calling customers.

 ## ILOs
 1. Recognize the importance of computer programming in modern society